-It is a College policy that any outstanding balances will be charged a one percent finance charge at the close of the second month into the semester and each month thereafter.
-This policy is waived for students who receive tuition benefits, rehabilitation benefits or Veterans' Education benefits.
+It is a university policy that any outstanding balances will be charged a one percent finance charge at the close of the second month into the semester and each month thereafter.
+This policy is waived for students who receive tuition benefits, rehabilitation benefits or veterans' education benefits.